 Environmental Econ PhD Candidate

+I am a PhD Candidate at Cornell Dyson School of Applied Economics and Management.
 I study Environmental and Resource economics, and I’m particularly interested in water management and climate change adaptation.

 My CV is here.
 You can reach me at asm395@cornell.edu.